- Consultation feedback

-Future plans for the site, which covers the old hospital, carpark and library, also include the renewal of the library and other community facilities.
+Future plans for the site – which covers the old hospital, carpark and library - also include the redevelopment of the library and other facilities such as a community centre.
 The site holds many opportunities, but we also need to take care with its development.
 It is important that the plans consider all users and have the support of the site's neighbours.
 Therefore, our stakeholder engagement work is very important.
 To read the latest updates on the health campus please visit the North West Surrey Alliance website.

 What has happened since the fire in 2017

-In 2017, a fire destroyed the Weybridge Community Hospital.
-A range of services including outpatient, urgent care and primary care (two GP practices) services had been located within the site.
-Since the fire, the two GP practices have been re-housed in temporary portacabins.
-The other NHS services have been provided in locations across North West Surrey.
+In 2017 a fire destroyed the Weybridge Community Hospital.
+A range of services including outpatient, urgent care and primary care (two GP Practices) services had been located within the site.
+Since the fire, the two GP Practices have been re-housed in temporary portacabins.
+The other NHS services have been provided in locations across the North West Surrey locality.

 The NHS begun a process to build a new health campus, considering service demand at the time of the fire and also considering the future needs of the population of North West Surrey.
-A number of options have been considered but a preferred solution has not been agreed.
+A number of options have been considered but a preferred option has not been agreed.

 We now want to see faster progress on an affordable, achievable plan.
-This new phase, led by a partnership between Surrey County Council, NHS Surrey Heartlands and Elmbridge Borough Council, will have an initial primary focus on the health campus, while planning for a further stage of development which will encompass the library.
+This new phase – led by a partnership between Surrey County Council, NHS Surrey Heartlands and Elmbridge Borough Council – will have an initial primary focus on the health campus, while planning for a further stage of development which will encompass the library.

 How the climate emergency is being considered as part of this project

 All partners have made significant commitments to net zero carbon.
 We aim to develop all local authority new builds with a net zero design standard as detailed in the climate change strategy.